 It seems like almost every week, the news includes a story of a tragic and deadly accident on Georgia roads and highways involving a tractor-trailer.
 Two recent collisions on I-16 near Savannah killed a total of ten people and spurred Georgia lawmakers and Gov. Nathan Deal to allocate an additional $10 million annually to pay for extra commercial vehicle enforcement officers, who will patrol “high crash corridors” near I-16 and I-95 as well as highways leading to Atlanta.

 Georgia is among the top five states for fatality crashes involving big-rigs, according to the Governor’s Office of Highway Safety.
 Last year, more than 16,000 occurred statewide, 157 of them fatal.
 The Insurance Institute for Highway Safety reports that tractor-trailers are involved in one in every 10 highway deaths.
+As a Brunswick Georgia Auto Accident Attorney for the last 20 years, the last thing I want to see is one of my friends or neighbors in Southeast Georgia hurt by one of these devastating accidents.

 Causes of Tractor-Trailer Accidents